q-viper/q-viper.github.io/_posts/2022-10-23-finding-datetime-in-text-using-python.md

 ## Finding Date Using Regex

 ### Format 1
-Let's try to find the date from the format YYYY/MM/DD without any time.
+Let's try to find the datetime in the text from the format YYYY/MM/DD without any time.

 ```python